The Stress and Vulnerability Bucket

-Stress is a word that consumes our society, we’re all Human, not Superhero and even the best Productivity Ninja can have times where the pressure becomes too great.
+Stress is a word that consumes our society.
+We’re all Human, not Superhero and even the best Productivity Ninja can have times where the pressure becomes too great.
 Practical steps learnt from Productivity Training are only employable if we have the headspace to use them.
-A clever way to consider your stress is using the Stress Vulnerability Bucket (Brabben et al, 2002), which enables us to acknowledge and prioritize stressors, consider what coping strategies we have and understand our stress signature.
+A clever way to consider your stress is using the Stress Vulnerability Bucket (Brabben et al, 2002).
+It enables us to acknowledge and prioritize stressors, consider what coping strategies we have and understand our stress signature.

 Giving your mind a high five is important; think of this activity as like going to the gym for your brain!

 Stress and Vulnerability Bucket (Brabban and Turkington, 2002)

 The stress bucket was primarily a model for identifying and treating relapses of mental illness.
 It is accepted that we carry genetic and other predispositions to mental illness, but the stress bucket allows us to also consider how life impacts on a person in order to cause mental illness to develop.
 When our predisposition and stress come together negatively it lessens our resilience or in other words causes our stress bucket to shrink.
 Our stress signature is a way of identifying when this is starting to happen, if it goes unnoticed this could potentially lead to poor mental health.